-Sex-Based Harassment may include 1) verbal, physical, or electronic conduct based on sex, gender, sexual orientation, sex characteristics, or sex-stereotyping, even if those acts do not involve conduct of a sexual nature; or 2) harassment for exhibiting what is perceived as stereotypical notions of masculinity and femininity, regardless of the actual or perceived, sex, gender, sexual orientation, gender identity, or gender expression of the individuals involved, under circumstances that meet the definition of hostile environment or quid pro quo harassment as described above.
+Sex-Based Harassment may include 1) verbal, physical, or electronic conduct based on sex, gender, gender identity, sexual orientation, sex characteristics, or sex-stereotyping, even if those acts do not involve conduct of a sexual nature; or 2) harassment for exhibiting what is perceived as stereotypical notions of masculinity and femininity, regardless of the actual or perceived, sex, gender, sexual orientation, gender identity, or gender expression of the individuals involved, under circumstances that meet the definition of hostile environment or quid pro quo harassment as described above.

-iii.
-Additional Guidance about Harassment
+i.
+Additional Guidance about Sex-Based Harassment